TeslaNeuro/Matter-ESP32-Arduino/README.md

 ### ⚙️ 1.
 Set Partition Scheme to "Huge App"

-To run Matter successfully, you **must** set the correct partition scheme due to binary size.
+To run Matter successfully, you **must** set the correct partition scheme due to it's binary size.

 #### Steps: